giridhar7632/the-MERN-stack/13-notes-crud.md

 ## Sending notes to the server

-Now let's implement the functionality to create a new note in the database using front-end.
-Navigate to `CreateNote.js` component.
+Now let's implement the functionality to create a new note in the database using the front-end.
+Navigate to the `CreateNote.js` component.
 Create the `addToast` function just like we did in the `Login.js` component.
 Then we should create a function to send the note to the server.
-Only a loggged in user with a valid token can create the note.
+Only a logged-in user with a valid token can create the note.
 So we have to send the token with the POST request in the `Authorization` header.

 ```js
 // src/components/notes/CreateNote.js